FreeProving/language-coq/README.md

 ## License

-The `language-coq` library is licensed under MIT License.
+The `language-coq` library is licensed under the MIT License.
 See the [LICENSE][language-coq/LICENSE] file for details.

 [free-compiler]: